 5 years ago

-From the many obits that funeral directors had dictated over the phone, Gerry felt that there were many people whose stories deserved more than the bare essentials.
-"I would do an occasional obit-news story," Gerry said, "and they became quite popular.
-That prompted me to envision a column with more information and above all – more warmth."
+From the many obits that funeral directors had dictated to her over the phone, Gerry believed that there were many whose stories deserved to be told more broadly.
+She began writing an occasional news obit ("they became quite popular") and envisioned a column with "more information and above all – more warmth."

-Gerry had a down-home, folksy writing style that reflected her Southern charm.
+Her column “It’s a Matter of Life” featured the life stories of ordinary people, working class for the most part, and Gerry's down-home, folksy writing style that reflected her Southern charm.
 Writing as an obit columnist and not just as a reporter, she tended to inject her personal commentary, in case her readers didn't get the significance of a person's life based on the facts alone.